MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Full [Microsoft Edge Enterprise documentation](https://docs.microsoft.com/deployedge/)

 > [!IMPORTANT]
 > Because of the volume of browser policies supported by the new Microsoft Edge, our team is unable to guarantee that each new policy works on HoloLens 2.
-However, we've tested and confirmed that the new Microsoft Edge equivalent of each legacy Microsoft Edge policy previously supported on HoloLens 2 work as expected.
+However, we've tested and confirmed than the new Microsoft Edge equivalent of each legacy Microsoft Edge policy previously supported on HoloLens 2 work as expected.
 See [Microsoft Edge Legacy to Microsoft Edge policy mapping](https://docs.microsoft.com/deployedge/microsoft-edge-policy-map-legacy-to-newedge) to find the new Microsoft Edge equivalent of each legacy Microsoft Edge browser policy you were using with HoloLens 2.
 >
 > There are at least two new Microsoft Edge policies that we know *will not* work with HoloLens 2:
 > - EnterpriseModeSiteList